geeinnovixustechnologies-arch/geeinnovations/README.md

 ---

-**Gee Innovations** - Transforming ideas into groundbreaking solutions with cutting-edge technology.
+**Gee Innovixus** - Transforming ideas into groundbreaking solutions with cutting-edge technology.